openzomboid/server-tweaker/README.md

 * **HideTickets** `(default=false)` - Hide tickets from players.
 * **StoreAdminPowers** `(default=false)` - Save admin powers.
 In the original game, selected active admin powers are not saved when rejoining the server.
 With this setting enabled, selected admin powers are restored upon rejoining the server.
 * **MapSatelliteView** `(default=true)` - Add satellite view to map.

-### Modules for modders
-* [ConsoleLogger.lua](src/b42/lua/shared/openutils/ConsoleLogger/ConsoleLogger.lua) - Allows to write debug information to the client and server consoles (depending on where you run it).
-Logging levels range from Debug to Error.
-It can parse and print objects, which can be useful for viewing logs during debugging.
-* [OptionsStorage.lua](src/b42/lua/shared/openutils/OptionsStorage/OptionsStorage.lua) - Wraps Project Zomboid's native Java File I/O Streams to create an isolated, lightweight key-value configuration reader and writer.
-It parses and formats raw plain-text .ini data documents saved directly into the 'C:\Users\Username\Zomboid\Lua\' system user directories.
-* [ClientOptions.lua](src/b42/lua/client/clientutils/ClientOptions/ClientOptions.lua) - Allows you to add client-side checkboxes to the UserPanel, allowing you to display your mods settings there so players can toggle them without having to go to the game's settings menu.
-* [openutils.lua](src/b42/lua/shared/openutils/openutils.lua) - Swiss Army Knife with different functions.

 ## Compatibility
 Game version: Build 44.20+ (Multiplayer)